Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 ---
 ```

 All of the tags in my site need to be collected into a list called `site.tags`.
 This tag gathering is defined in `_includes/collect-tags.html`.
 By calling `collect-tags` from my own `custom-head.html`, this collection is neatly added to the `<head>` HTML tag for each page.
-This was where my coding rustiness really showed through.
-I made numerous clumsy attempts to edit `<head>` directly via `head.html`.
-It was only through the act of writing this blog post that I really understood tag collection and thus added `custom-head.html`.
+This was where my coding rustiness really showed.
+I made numerous clumsy attempts to edit `<head>` directly.
+It was only through the act of writing this blog post that I really understood tag collection.
+It forced me to re-read the ([Minima help file](https://github.com/jekyll/minima) and thus added `custom-head.html`.
 Reflective blogging, it works!

 Once the list of tags is known, they are displayed at the bottom of each post by once again editing the default post layout in `_layouts/post.html`.
-I chose to enclose the tags between two square brackets (`[ tag ]`).
+I chose to enclose the tags between two square brackets (`[ tag ]`) for clarity.
 Each tag needs a corresponding markdown file, and these are collected in the `tag` directory.

-When a user clicks the link on a tag, they will expect a different layout to a regular post. `_layouts/tag-page.html` describes a clean page with a list of relevant blog posts, without the extra bells and whistles of a regular blog post.
+When a user clicks the link on a tag, they will expect a different layout to a regular post. `_layouts/tag-page.html` describes a clean page with a list of tagged blog posts, without the extra bells and whistles of a regular blog post.
 This is essentially a form of "Blog Archive", and it's content is defined in `archive.md`.

 ![GIF image illustrating the presentation of blog tags](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-tags.gif?raw=true)

 > **&#9745; Requirement:** Include a Categories or Tags widget to organise blog posts.

-Simple, right?
-Well, not really!
-I can honestly say that the first version of this blog was not so tidy.

 The final root directory for the prototype blog:
 ##### Blog root directory: